ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## reinterpretAsUInt64

-Performs byte reinterpretation similar to [reinterpret_cast](https://en.cppreference.com/w/cpp/language/reinterpret_cast) to type UInt64.
+Performs byte reinterpretation by treating the input value as a value of type UInt64.
+Unlike [`CAST`](#castx-t), the function does not attempt to preserve the original value - if the target type is not able to represent the input type, the output is meaningless.

 **Syntax**